 Beat eggs, milk, and vanilla until incorporated.
 Set aside.

 Lay a single layer of Texas Toast in pan, cutting pieces to fit if needed.
 Spoon 1 cup of egg mixture over bread.
 Sprinkle with half of the brown sugar/cinnamon mixture.
-Repeat with second layer, ending with a sprinkling of brown sugar/cinnamon mixture.
+Repeat with second layer, using up the rest of egg mixture over that layer, and ending with a sprinkling of brown sugar/cinnamon mixture.

 Cover tightly and chill overnight in fridge.

-Bake at 350F for 40-45 minutes, covered for the first 30 minutes, and uncovered after that.
+Bake at 350F for 40-45 minutes on lower middle rack — covered for the first 30 minutes, and uncovered after that.
 Sprinkle with powdered sugar.
+Be sure to scrape up all the bottom sticky goodness.
 If desired, serve with pure maple syrup.

 Source: Chew Out Loud, adapted from Rach’s Blog